foxhound87/mobx-react-form/docs/DefiningFields.md

 ### Defining Disabled

-You can pass **Disabled** fields separately defining a `disabled` object to pass to the form initializer:
+You can pass **disabled fields** separately defining a `disabled` object to pass to the form initializer:

 ```javascript
 const fields = ['username', 'email'];